 The Gunnas?
 Well, they seem to talk over and over about what they want to do and achieve.
 They have a certain longing tone in their voice when they talk about it (whereas Dunnas have a very urgent and somewhat aspirational tone in their voice).

 The Gunnas seem to repeat their plans in this vague, longing manner every time you see them and they have the same dream months or even years later.
-Their business goals usually recur every month and never get achieved.
+Their goals usually recur every month and never get achieved.

 Firstly, Gunnas aren’t serious enough about chasing their dreams, often thinking that the end result will magically appear and fall into their laps (and blame anyone and everyone when it doesn’t).